Ravindra967/nike_landing_page-main/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Maximizing Tailwind CSS**: Discover tips and tricks to make the most out of Tailwind CSS.

-👉 **Understanding Tailwind Internals**: Dive into the inner workings of Tailwind, gaining insights into its structure and optimizations.

-👉 **Best Practices**: Learn Tailwind's best practices for efficient and maintainable code.

-👉 **Theming**:Explore techniques to add different themes to your website using Tailwind CSS.

-👉 **JavaScript-like Tasks with Tailwind**: Discover how Tailwind CSS can be used to achieve tasks that typically require JavaScript code

 while building a beautiful Nike Website with a,

 👉 **Complex Hero Section**: A visually appealing hero section showcasing key elements.